-A Story By RS Porteous
+A Story as told to RS Porteous

 Her name was Jezebel.

-Certainly it wasn’t a nice name to give a mare but then Jezebel was not a nice mare.
+Certainly, it wasn’t a nice name to give a mare but then Jezebel was not a nice mare.
 It sounds rather an exaggeration to say that one horse could upset a whole squadron, yet Jezebel came very close to doing that to A Squadron of the 8th Light Horse.

 She came to us at Heliopolis after the evacuation of Gallipoli, sent up from the Remount Depot to replace a horse with a broken leg.
 In the opinion of A Squadron the Army buyer who picked Jezebel was either blind drunk or else his knowledge of horses had been gained from reading the Saturday evening race results.